Southern Illinois University Carbondale: Student amenities

-SIU offers a number of modern amenities for the benefit of its students.
-These include the Student Services Building, the Student Center, Morris Library, the Student Recreation Center, and the Student Health Center.

 The Student Services Building contains most of the university's student-related offices.
-Spread across four floors, students have easy access to help and consultation from advisors at the Undergraduate Admissions Office, Graduate School, Financial Aid Office, University Housing, Career Development Center, Student Multicultural Resource Center, Registrar, Bursar, and the Dean of Students' Office.
+Spread across four floors, students have easy access to help and consultation from advisors at the Undergraduate Admissions Office, Graduate School, Financial Aid Office, University Housing, Career Development Center, and numerous other offices.

 The Student Center is a large building near the center of campus which serves as a hub for events held by students and community members.
 Containing over eight and a half acres of space, the building hosts food vendors, dining and study spaces, a bowling alley and pool room, Esports Arena, the University Bookstore, Sustainability Hub, the Craft Shop, and the Saluki Food Pantry.
 It is the former home of the WIDB 104.3 FM student-run radio station.
 It is also the main meeting space for most of SIU's RSOs, as well as the Black Affairs Office, International Student Council, Student Programming Council, and both student governments.

 The Student Recreation Center, or "Rec," is the university's primary hub for intramural and fitness activities.
 Most of the Rec's budget is raised by a student recreation fee included in students' fees, meaning individual students do not need to pay for entrance or membership.
-Other revenue generated by instructional programs, camps, and community citizens who pay for membership.Indoor facilities include an Olympic-sized pool, areas for basketball, volleyball, racquetball, handball, and squash, a two-story running track, rooms for weightlifting, martial arts, and aerobics, and programs for the disabled.
+Other revenue generated by instructional programs, camps, and community citizens who pay for membership.
+Indoor facilities include an Olympic-sized pool, areas for basketball, volleyball, racquetball, handball, and squash, a two-story running track, rooms for weightlifting, martial arts, and aerobics, and programs for the disabled.

 The Student Health Center is connected to the Student Recreation Center on the east side of campus.
 The 57,000-square-foot health center offers a medical clinic, pharmacy, wellness resources, psychiatry clinic, sports medicine and physical therapy, and counseling and psychological services.
 Community partners Southern Illinois Dermatology and the Marion Eye Center also provide services.